poorvaN13/prodata/README.md

 Purpose: Visualizes the distribution of numerical data using boxplots.
 Also for the visusalization of outliers.

 Parameters:
-df (DataFrame): Input DataFrame with numerical columns.
+df (DataFrame): Numerical columns are selected automatically, no need to input only a subset of dataframe containing numerical columns.

 Usage: Generates boxplots for each numerical column in the DataFrame, aiding in understanding data distribution and identifying outliers.